kraglalbert/mcgill-swe-class-notes/ECSE437-Fall2019/exam-prep/Final_Review.md

 24. How does Docker differentiate itself from Puppet?

-    * Docker is a virtualization took for managing different containers
+    * Docker is a virtualization tool for managing different containers
     * Puppet is a tool for managing infrastructure

 25. What does this Puppet manifest file do?